ajfisher/building-droids-with-js/slides.md

 ```

 Notes:
-Go interactive version here to show connecting and turning an LED on and
+// Go interactive version here to show connecting and turning an LED on and
-off.
+// off.

-I’ve got a little bit of scaffolding here so I don’t have to type everything.
-But
-you can see it just creates a board and connects it.
-Now it’s connected we
-can tell the board we want to assign a pin as an output then we’ll tell it to
-make the pin go HIGH which means send it some volts - we do that with the
-digitalWrite command.
-Then we can make it go LOW and as you can see as I
-do this it turns the LED on and off.
+This is a pretty simple script.
+It sets up a connection to a board then sets
+pin 10 to be an OUTPUT.
+After that there's a timer which simply changes the
+pin 10 to be 1 or 0 or in electronics terms, high or low.

+That is the blink tag in JavaScript on hardware.

 ---